Rock Stars Who Had Insane Brushes With Death

 Foo Fighters' Taylor Hawkins was almost killed by heroin addiction

-It's not every day you hear a recovered addict cite the dose that almost did them in as the best thing that ever happened to them, but that's how longtime Foo Fighters drummer Taylor Hawkins talks about his 2001 heroin overdose, which left him in a two-week coma and nearly ended the band.
-To NME, Hawkins, who joined the band in 1996 after playing with Alanis Morissette, said: "Well, I was partying a lot.
+It's not every day you hear a recovered addict cite the dose that almost did them in as the best thing that ever happened to them, but that's how longtime Foo Fighters drummer Taylor Hawkins spoke about his 2001 heroin overdose, which left him in a two-week coma and nearly ended the band.
+Hawkins, who died in 2022, but joined the Foo Fighters in 1996 after playing with Alanis Morissette, said in a 2018 interview with Beats 1: "Well, I was partying a lot.
 I wasn't like a junkie per se, but I was partying.
 There was a year where the partying just got a little too heavy.
-Thank God on some level this guy gave me the wrong line with the wrong thing one night and I woke up going, 'What the f*ck happened?'
-That was a real changing point for me."
+Thank God on some level this guy gave me the wrong line with the wrong thing one night and I woke up going, 'What the f*** happened?'
+That was a real changing point for me" (via NME).

 After his overdose, frontman Dave Grohl briefly played with Queens of the Stone Age, something Hawkins mistook as a sign he'd ruined the band.
 "It really looked like the end," he said.
 Thankfully, that wasn't the case.
-Hawkins and Grohl remain as close as ever, 26 years after forming one of modern rock's most iconic groups.
+Hawkins and Grohl remained as close as ever, and the Foo Fighters kept touring up until Hawkins' untimely death in 2022 at 50 years old.
+Though, according to People, an official cause of death was never announced, Hawkins' heart was enlarged by 50%, and 10 different drugs, mostly pharmaceutical, were found in his system.

 Metallica's James Hetfield was set on fire during a concert

 But the story gets crazier.
 Tour promoters frantically called Guns' management, who agreed to start their set early to appease a disappointed crowd.
-However, citing a failure to properly switch over the sound settings, Rose cut the set early and caused a massive riot.
+However, citing a failure to properly switch over the sound settings, Rose ended the show early and caused a massive riot.
 "I go and light myself on fire," Hetfield later said, "and he upstages me."

 Pantera's Phil Anselmo shot up and went into cardiac arrest

 After a show in Dallas in 1996, Anselmo shot up, as was his routine, and promptly slipped into cardiac arrest for four to five minutes.
-He summarized the events in a press conference a few days after being discharged: "I, Philip H. Anselmo [...] injected a lethal dose of heroin into my arm, and died for four to five minutes."
+He summarized the events in a press conference a few days later: "I, Philip H. Anselmo [...] injected a lethal dose of heroin into my arm, and died for four to five minutes." (via The Dallas Morning News).
 "Make no mistake," he later said to Andivero.
-"I have died before, there's no faking death."
+"I have died before; there's no faking death."

 Interestingly, Anselmo's back problems were the cause of both his addiction and his recovery from it.
 When he finally found time to seek surgery in 2005, he had to kick the habit before going under.
-It wasn't easy, but it was worth it: He's been sober ever since.
+It wasn't easy, but it was worth it.

 Ozzy Osbourne nearly died after crashing his ATV

 It didn't go so well.
 He crashed the vehicle, was rushed to the emergency room, and underwent extensive surgery to treat a myriad of injuries.
-His son, Jack, summarized them to reporters: "a broken collarbone, eight fractured ribs that were pinching crucial blood vessels and a damaged vertebrae in his neck."
+His son, Jack, summarized them to reporters: "a broken collarbone, eight fractured ribs that were pinching crucial blood vessels and a damaged vertebrae in his neck" (via UCR).
 Brutal.

 Def Leppard's Rick Allen lost an arm in a car wreck